-Our efforts have protected nearly 23,000 acres, and we continue to protect land at a record pace.
-We've grown from a purely volunteer organization, to hiring one part-time employee in 1998, and finally to ten staff and five AmeriCorps members today.
+Our efforts have protected more than 27,000 acres, and we continue to protect land at a record pace.
+We've grown from a purely volunteer organization, to hiring one part-time employee in 1998, and finally to eleven full-time staff and five AmeriCorps members today.
 Now a nationally accredited land trust, CMLC hopes to become one of the premier land conservation organizations in the nation!

-The past few years alone have been milestones for us.
-In 2005, for example, we protected 1,568 acres of land in the Hickory Nut Gorge-including the nationally-significant World's Edge which has become part of North Carolina's newly formed Chimney Rock State Park.
-In 2007, CMLC saw several important milestones: we completed our largest conservation project to date, protecting more than 3,000 pristine acres in the upper Green River watershed and we completed 20 projects, more projects than in any previous year.
-In 2008 we became the first land trust in North Carolina awarded national accreditation from the Land Trust Accreditation Commission, and broke ground on our new home!
-In addition to achieving these milestones, 778 acres were permanently pro
+In 2005, CMLC protected 1,568 acres in the Hickory Nut Gorge--including the nationally-significant Worlds Edge which became the anchor tract of North Carolina's newly-formed Chimney Rock State Park.
+In 2007, CMLC reached several important milestones including our largest conservation project to date, protecting more than 3,000 acres in the upper Green River watershed.
+In 2008, CMLC became the first land trust in North Carolina awarded national accreditation from the Land Trust Accreditation Commission while also permanently protecting 778 acres including 97 acres of rare mountain bog habitat.

 For us here at CMLC, successful completion of projects like Worlds Edge or Green River is what it's all about.
 It's the conservation of properties like these that inspires our work.
 As we look forward to more success in saving the places you love, we hope it inspires you too.